 ‡ Our ocular field of sense is suprisingly small–plenty of research on the capacity of vision indicates we can only focus and detect color on a very narrow range within what we think we see.

 ˚ “Synchresis” is a term coined by the film and sound theorist Michel Chion, which describes the effect of a simultaneous sound and image on screen.
 Chion thinks that similar events in the two different senses results in us hearing the sound as though it was coming from that visual event.
 The effect works to heighten realism when dealing with foley sound, but it also can be used to surreal effect if the sound is not close enough to what we would expect from the image.
-In this case, the delivery of the live audience’s laughter heightens the experience of Roz’s mimed death, followed by our own dissolution standing in as Fraiser’s frame is removed from direct view.
+In this case, the delivery of the live audience’s laughter heightens the experience of Roz’s mimed death, followed by our own dissolution standing in as Fraiser’s body falls out of frame.

 …on the Sonic Circulations blog, this news item from the Consortium for the History of Technology, Science and Medicine caught my attention.
 The exhibit of 19th century patents seems to be drawing its popularity from the same obsession with invention and teleological thinking that propels Gilded Age captains of industry like Andrew Carnegie, or Morgan, or even industrialists with a slightly different approach to the contemporaneous American culture of mechanization like my guy Oberlin Smith, Edison, etc. This kind of museum exhibit is popular with Chinese populations, so that seems relevant to an intercultural history and maybe even aesthetics of technology, that we can understand by drawing on Simondon’s ideas on human-machine “codage” (“coupling”) and the human coordination of open machines.